woniland/ski_jump/instructions/2-Setup.md

 When you believe your feature is ready, create a Pull Request and ask for a review by the CEO group (and the CEO group should ask to one or both other groups for their Pull Requests respectively).

-Maybe add an intentional bug in your first Pull Request, to check if the Reviewer is actually doing its job.
-One time is sufficient, because the material is complex enough that there will be unintentional bugs around :see_no_evil: .
+Maybe add one intentional bug in your first Pull Request, to check if the Reviewer is actually doing its job.
+One time is sufficient, because the material is complex enough that there will be unintentional bugs around anyways :see_no_evil: .

+Please write always concise, clear and descriptive commit messages - this will help you a lot, see [this blogpost](https://cbea.ms/git-commit/) for a good reasoning.

+Joining two different branches is called [merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) and when working with others on a common code basis, there will be situations where different branches want to make incompatible changes.
+They are referred to as Merge Conflicts and you will need to address them before the actual merge to take place, i.e. before you can merge a Pull Request.
+Often you need to decide on a case-by-case basis if you want to keep the changes from branch A or from branch B or a mixture of the two.

 ### Python setup